ironeternal/ironeternal.github.io/core/pc.md

 - +1 to combat prowess and gain 20 hitpoints
 - Gain one new skill or improve an old one and gain 15 hitpoints
-- Pick one magical tradition, learn one new spell from that tradition and increase your arcane power in that tradition by 1, and gain 10 hitpoints
+- Increase your arcane power one in magical tradition, learn one new spell from that tradition, and gain 10 hitpoints

 [Spell list and traditions can be found here](spells.md)